 Can the system be expanded as your company grows?

-Does it actually save you time in your daily work?
+Does it actually save you time in your daily tasks?